 Joshua is a Digital Media Producer for KQED Science, and the Lead Producer and Cinematographer for Deep Look.
 After receiving his BS in Wildlife Biology from Ohio University, he went on to participate in marine mammal research for NOAA, USGS and the Intersea Foundation.
 He also served as the president of The Pacific Cetacean Group, a nonprofit organization dedicated to teaching students K-6 about whales.
 Josh studied science and natural history filmmaking at San Francisco State University and Montana State University.

-Sevda has over 15 years of expertise in media and public relations.
-Sevda first joined KQED in 2002 organizing screening events for documentaries such as Hope on the Street, Coastal Clash and The New Americans.
-After taking some time off to raise her two young daughters, she returned to KQED in 2006 to work on publicity and community outreach for KQED’s multimedia science series QUEST.
-She is currently the communications and engagement manager for KQED’s science unit.
-Before moving to San Francisco, Sevda worked for a variety of organizations, including America Online, the American-Turkish Council and the World Bank.
-Sevda loves to travel and has lived abroad in several countries including Australia, Italy, Spain and Turkey.
-She enjoys documentary film and photography and is curious about all things art, nature and science related.
+Sevda leads engagement activities and strategy for KQED’s science unit.
+She first joined KQED in 2002 organizing screening events for documentaries such as Hope on the Street, Coastal Clash and The New Americans.
+She also managed publicity and community outreach for KQED’s multimedia science series QUEST.
+Before moving to San Francisco, Sevda worked for a variety of media and non-profit organizations.
+She enjoys documentary film, photography and travel, and is curious about all things art, nature and science related.
 Sevda holds a B.A. in communication from U.C.
-San Diego and an M.A. in international relations from the Johns Hopkins University.
+San Diego and an M.A. in international relations from the School of Advanced International Studies at Johns Hopkins University.

 Teodros joined KQED in 2016 to design interactive and motion graphics for the KQED Science team.
 Before KQED, he was a multidisciplinary designer at industrial and entertainment studios in Los Angeles.
 He received a B.F.A. from Art Center College of Design with a focus on 3D modeling and CAD.
 In addition to being an asteroid mining geek, he’s an avid backpacker and volunteer with pit bulls and large dogs at Oakland Animal Services.